jgiacomini/Tiny.RestClient/README.md

 ### Custom formatter

-You create your own serializer/deserializer by implementing IFormatter
+You can create your own serializer/deserializer by implementing IFormatter

 For example the implementation of XmlFormatter is really simple :
 ```cs